 How does an individual become a member of Narcotics Anonymous?

 Anyone can attend an “open” NA meeting; “closed” meetings are limited to confessed drug addicts and anyone who believes they may have a problem with drugs.
 Regular attendees at the same meeting are understood to be members of a “Home Group” who can give input into how the group acts and how a meeting should be conducted.

 What can be expected from a Narcotics Anonymous meeting?

-The formats of NA meetings can vary – not simply in the sense of being either “open” or “closed”, but in terms of the content of meetings.
+The formats of NA meetings can vary – not in the sense of being either “open” or “closed”, but in terms of the content of sessions.
 Some meetings include readings of NA literature, while others have an “open sharing” element where any attendees can speak.
-In many meetings, at least part of the session will consist of a “round robin” element where each attendee, sitting in a circle, shares experiences, advice, or merely thoughts on their situation.
+In many meetings, at least part of the session will consist of a “round-robin” element where each attendee, sitting in a circle, shares experiences, advice, or merely thoughts on their situation.
 There is no compulsion to speak, though every attendee is encouraged to do so.

 Does Narcotics Anonymous work?

 Attending Narcotics Anonymous meetings is no guarantee of sobriety and recovery.
 However, since its formation, NA has helped countless individuals across the world attain and sustain abstinence, and it is commonly recommended as part of the recovery process following a stay in residential rehabilitation (rehab).

 Narcotics Anonymous groups for different substances : NA provides support for addicts and users of all drugs, and meetings are typically substance-agnostic.
 Occasional meetings targeting addicts of specific substances may be hosted; alternatively, other organisations providing support for addicts of specific substances also run similar sessions and twelve-step models.

 Advantages of Narcotics Anonymous